BloomTech-Labs/human-rights-first-ds-c/README.md

 ## 2️⃣ PRAW

 PRAW, The Python Reddit API Wrapper, makes it easy for users to analyze Reddit data.
 We used PRAW to scrape Reddit for potential instances of police of force.

-## 3️⃣ Tweepy

-Tweepy is a Python library that allows users to access the Twitter API.
-We used Tweepy to scan Twitter to find instances of police use of force.

 # 3️⃣ Environment Variables